 How can you make sure that your peer review is comprehensive and professional without poring over it for hours and going through endless drafts?
 We have four simple steps to help guide you through the process.

 - Before you read the abstract, check the format of the review that is required.
 Different abstract submission software have varying requirements, but most will need to be completed online.
 Do you need to simply enter a grade?
 Or are they asking for comments on specific elements – eg – originality, or advancement of field?
 Or do they just want a general appraisal?
 Sometimes there are word limits for comments, so make sure you check this first so you don’t have to do some brutal last minute editing.

 - Using the peer review form questions as guidance, prepare yourself with a checklist.
 This will obviously depend on your own criteria and priorities, but you might want to consider relevance, advancement to field, originality, and quality.
 Schedule enough time to complete the review, so you can reassure yourself that you have taken the care and consideration needed to submit a helpful, balanced and comprehensive review.

 - Read the abstract thoroughly from start to finish.
 Pause, and note your initial overall impression.
 Is it coherent and well written?
 Has the author included figures, illustrations or tables?
+(This may depend on theabstract submission software’s capabilities).
 Are they clear, well-designed, relevant and incorporated into the text in a logical way?
 Are there any statistics – if so – check them for accuracy.
 Begin to make notes, according to your criteria, and annotate the paper, if required, using comments or track changes, or consider google docs for online storage so you can access and pick up the review from anywhere.

 More great tips from reviewers here.

-If you’ve got any tips on how to write a review, let us know.
+If you’ve got any tips on how to write a peer review, let us know.